 And of course if you want to make these valentine’s rice krispie treats even more amazing, stick a paper straw into the base of the heart, turning them into Valentine’s Day Treat Pops.

-They make great gifts!
+They make great gifts and are perfect for holiday bake sales!
 Put in a cellophane bag with a twist tie.
 And if you’re ready, then get the printable recipe below.

 - 4 T butter